 Instructions

-- Paint 25 puzzle pieces light green, 25 bright green, 25 kelly green and 25 dark green.
-Set aside to dry completely.
-Repeat to apply a second coat, if desired.
+- Paint 25 puzzle pieces light green, 25 pieces bright green, 25 Kelly green, and 25 dark green.
+Note: this looks great with just three colors, as well.
+Set aside to dry completely and repeat to apply a second coat, if desired.

-- Print and cut out shamrock pattern from template.
-Trace the shamrock shape onto the chipboard.
-Cut shamrock shape from chipboard, just outside the line edge.
-I cut the outside with scissors and then the inside with an exacto knife.
+- Print and cut out the shamrock pattern using the template.
+Trace the shamrock shape onto cardboard, chipboard, or foam core.
+Cut out the shamrock shape just outside the line edge.
+I cut the outside with scissors and then the inside with an Exacto knife.

-- Cut out a rectangle of white card stock one and a half-inch wide and eleven-inches long.
+- Cut out a rectangle of white card stock one and a half inches wide and eleven inches long.

 - Starting on one side, color one-inch sections of the rectangle in rainbow order with the washable markers.
-Find the center of your cardboard rectangle and write 'LUCKY' in pencil and then trace that in black marker.
-Cut a fishtail in each end of the card stock rectangle.
+Find the center of your cardboard rectangle and write 'LUCKY' in pencil and then trace that in black marker or use letter stickers.
+Cut a pennant shape out of each end of the card stock rectangle.

-- Fold the ends of the card stock rectangle into a “Z” pattern and attach to the shamrock wreath with the glue gun and glue sticks.
+- Fold the ends of the card stock rectangle into a “Z” pattern and attach to the shamrock wreath with the glue gun.

 Notes